 Added time will be played at the end of the half to make up for any time lost during the game.
 This is known as ‘injury time’ and is different to the ‘extra time’ in knockout tournaments that decide the winner.

-Football Rules: Law 8 – Start/Restart of Play
+Law 8 - The Start and Restart of Play

 The game starts and restarts with a kick off.
 This takes place: